 History: Each workbook maintains a history stack that records all changes introduced to its content.
 That said, you can perform undo and redo operations effortlessly, replying on the built-in recorder.
 Although the tracking of changes is done automatically, it also allows manual control over the recorded items.
 The history of the workbook also lets you group several actions into a one undo step.
 This feature is very handy, for example, when you replace the contents of multiple cells in a single action.
 You will be able to find more information about the feature in the History article.

-Names (Named Ranges): the Workbook class exposes a Names property that of type NameCollection that allows you to create, update and manage names.
+Names (Named Ranges): the Workbook class exposes a Names property of type NameCollection that allows you to create, update and manage names.
 More about the feature is available in the Names article.

 Collection of Cell Styles: Each workbook contains a collection of cell styles.
 A cell style is a predefined set of formatting options, such as borders, fonts, fills and number formats, that you can apply to a cell.
 The concept of cell styles facilitates the process of formatting cells since it allows you to set multiple properties in one step and also serves as means for achieving a consistent look.
 The collection of cell styles allows you to add, retrieve and delete styles.
 More information on the cell styles is available in the Cell Styles article.

 Theme: The workbook has a theme that allows you specify colors, fonts and a variety of graphic effect for the whole document.
 You will be able to find more information on the topic in the Document Themes article.

 Find and Replace: The Workbook class offers friendly API that allows you to find and replace text and numbers in all worksheets it contains.
 For more information about the feature see the Find and Replace article.